 Without this stringent evaluation process, they are taking on the risk of your policy paying out, you suing them in the rare case it doesn’t, and paying percentages and finders fees to whatever other parties were involved in selling you the policy.

-Why is mortgage life insurance cheaper than bank-offered mortgage insurance?
+Why is private mortgage insurance through term insurance cheaper than bank-offered mortgage insurance?

-With mortgage protection through term life insurance, underwriting goes in full effect.
-The potential payout is bigger and more consistent, so an insurance company will do their due diligence to make sure you are as insurable as possible.
+With mortgage protection through term insurance, underwriting goes in full effect.
+The potential payout is bigger and more consistent, so an insurance company does their due diligence to make sure you are as insurable as possible.
 If insuring you is less risky, then they pass some of those savings on.
-Therefore mortgage life insurance is much cheaper than your bank offered mortgage insurance.

-Ok, so mortgage insurance is more expensive than mortgage protection – does that mean it’s guaranteed?
+Ok, so mortgage insurance is more expensive than mortgage life insurance – does that mean it’s guaranteed?

 Not only does that mean a lack of security, but an added stress on your loved ones and estate should they have to fight for a claim they feel is rightfully theirs, at a time they really shouldn’t have to deal with it.

 Mortgage insurance is expensive.
-Luckily, term life insurance is not.
+Luckily, mortgage life insurance is not.